taj004/Corrections/README.md

-# Corrections

-Corrections to mistakes, like typos, and comments to texts to make the texts more precise in my published works.
+Corrections to bigger and smaller mistakes in my published works.